 I see no reason why Gunpowder Treason should ever be forgot.”

-In 1605 a group of conspirators including Guy Fawkes attempted to destroy the House of Parliament by filling the cellar with explosives.
-Known as the “Gunpowder Plot”, the conspirators wanted a Catholic King rather than the protestant King James I. The plan did not work and Guy Fawkes was captured, hung, drawn and quartered for his part in the plot, but his name lives on.
+In 1605 a group of conspirators, including Guy Fawkes, attempted to destroy the House of Parliament by filling the cellar with explosives.
+Known as the “Gunpowder Plot,” the conspirators wanted a Catholic King rather than the protestant King James I. The plan did not work, and Guy Fawkes was captured, hung, drawn, and quartered for his part in the plot.
+However, his name lives on.
 Guy Fawkes Night is a festival in Britain remembering the Gunpowder Plot and the King’s survival.

-Every year on 5 November Guy Fawkes Night is celebrated with open air fires or bonfires in towns across England.
+Every year on 5 November, Guy Fawkes Night is celebrated with bonfires in towns across England.
 Dummies, or “guys” are burnt atop the fires.
 A great tradition we children anticipated with excitement was making the “guy” dummies a few days before the 5th.
-We carried the dummies around the village shouting “penny for the guy.”
+We carried the dummies around the village, shouting “penny for the guy.”
 The quality of our ‘guy’ was determined by the number of pennies we collected.

-Today, the Guy Fawkes mask is worn by protesters to demonstrate their commitment to a shared cause against the establishment as was the intent of Mr. Fawkes.
+Today, the Guy Fawkes mask is worn by protesters to demonstrate their commitment to a shared cause against the establishment, as was Mr. Fawkes’s intent.

-And so to our pinhead gunpowder, a classic green tea from Zhejiang province in China, made from leaves rolled into small pellets which look like actual gunpowder.
+And so to our pinhead gunpowder, a classic green tea from Zhejiang province in China is made from leaves rolled into small pellets that look like actual gunpowder.
 It never ceases to amaze me how many people comment on this fascinating tea.
 The tiny pellets transform, unfurling into graceful, dancing leaves.
 If you have a glass teapot, enjoy the performance.

-Our Pinhead Gunpowder green tea brews darker than most green teas with a rich flavor and a slight smokey finish.
-I have enjoyed Pinhead straight up, infusing multiple times but it can be brewed very successfully with both ginger or peppermint, and used as an iced tea.
+Our Pinhead Gunpowder green tea brews darker than most green teas with a rich flavor and a slightly smokey finish.
+I have enjoyed Pinhead straight up, infusing multiple times, but it can be brewed very successfully with ginger or peppermint and used as an iced tea.

-Tags: BestTeas, Black Tea, Green Tea, Gunpowder Plot, Guy Fawkes, harrogate, House of Parliament, KingJames1, local coffee + tea, loose leaf tea, November 5th, Pinhead Gunpowder, sarasota, sip locally, tea, TeaLife, Teas, VforVendetta, Yorkshire, Zhejiang
+Tags: Best teas, BestTeas, Black Tea, Duranko, Green Tea, Gunpowder Plot, Guy Fawkes, harrogate, House of Parliament, KingJames1, local coffee + tea, Local Tea, Local Tea Co, loose leaf tea, November 5th, Pinhead Gunpowder, sarasota, sip locally, SRQ, tea, tea blog, Tea Journey, TeaLife, Teas, VforVendetta, Yorkshire, Zhejiang